arve0/codeclub_lesson_builder/FORMAT.md

 # The Codeclub Lesson Builder format
 The format used by this builder is heavily based on the format used by Code Club UK.
 This builder is capable of building lessons intended for the Code Club UK's builder, but some functionality has been removed, and some new features have been added.
-The main differences between this builder and Code Club UK's builder are related meta data.
+The main differences between this builder and Code Club UK's builder are related meta data, there are no syntactical differences.

 ## Markdown
 We use the GitHub flavoured Markdown that pandoc understands, in particular the format `markdown_github+header_attributes+yaml_metadata_block+inline_code_attributes`.
 Pandoc's documentation covers these options and more http://johnmacfarlane.net/pandoc/demo/example9/pandocs-markdown.html